Marmaray Tunnel: History

-The construction of a railway tunnel beneath the Bosporus strait dates back to 1860, when Sultan Abdulmejid I first proposed an undersea crossing of the strait.
+The construction of a railway tunnel beneath the Bosporus Strait dates back to 1860, when Sultan Abdulmejid I first proposed an undersea crossing of the strait.
 The project was proposed again in 1892, under Abdul Hamid II, when French engineers planned such a tunnel.
 The plan was never realized.

-Plans to build a modern trans-Bosporus tunnel were proposed in 1997, based on a feasibility study ten years prior, and the necessary capital secured in 1999.
+Plans to build a modern trans-Bosporus tunnel were proposed in 1997, based on a feasibility study ten years prior, and the necessary capital was secured in 1999.
 Preparatory works on the project began in 2001.
 Construction began in May 2004.
 The tunnel was constructed by a Turkish-Japanese consortium led by the Taisei Corporation.
 Tunnel construction was completed on 20 October 2008, and rails were added in 2009.
 The completion of the project was delayed due to archeological discoveries near Sirkeci, with artifacts dating back 8,000 years.

-Test runs began on 6 August 2013, and operations began 29 October, with a ceremony in Üsküdar.
+Test runs began on 6 August 2013, and operations began on 29 October, with a ceremony in Üsküdar.